riyadhrazzaq/araieval24/task1/README.md

 The process consists of two phases:

 1. **System Development Phase:** This phase involves working on the dev set.
-2. **Final Evaluation Phase:** This phase involves working on the test set, which will be released during the evaluation cycle.
+2. **Final Evaluation Phase (will start on 27 April 2023):** This phase involves working on the test set, which will be released during the evaluation cycle.

 For each phase, please adhere to the following guidelines:
 - Each team should create and maintain a single account for submissions.
 Please ensure all runs are submitted through this account.
 Submissions from multiple accounts by the same team could result in your system being not ranked in the overview paper.